-Ewha Woman’s University is a private women's college in central Seoul, South Korea.
+Ewha Womans University is a private women's college in central Seoul, South Korea.
+This university accepts international students of all genders.
 It is one of the city's largest institutions of higher learning and also the world's largest female educational institute.
-It also is one of the best-known universities in South Korea, and often considered to be the top women's university there.
-This university also offers summer sessions that are open to men, as well as women.
+It is also one of the best-known universities in South Korea and is often considered to be the top women's university there.

 USAC Torino (Turin)

-Viterbo is a medieval city with a lively university community and active art scene.
+Viterbo is a medieval city with a lively university community and an active art scene.
 It is about one and a half hours from Rome and three hours from Florence, with easy connections to the Mediterranean and mountain regions.
-Intensive language instruction is offered in several different tracks so that students can pick which course of study best fits their needs.
+Intensive Italian language instruction is offered in several different tracks so that students can pick which course of study best fits their needs.
 Year-long, semester, and summer sessions are all offered.
-For more information, visit USAC's web site and talk to a study abroad advisor.

 The American College of Thessolonikki

-This program in the city of Thessolonikki offers students an American-style educational experience from the heart of Greece.
+This program in the city of Thessolonikki offers students an American-style educational experience in the heart of Greece.
 Beginning instruction in Greek Language is offered for students with no prior study and there are more advanced programs for those that already have a foundation in Greek.
-Students studying at ACT have the opportunity to explore Greece through the organized trips to historical sites like the royal tombs of Vergina, the Acropolis of Athens and Mt.
-Olympus or through sailing, kite surfing or diving in the crystal blue waters of the Aegean.
+Students studying at ACT have the opportunity to explore Greece through organized trips to historical sites, like the royal tombs of Vergina, the Acropolis of Athens, and Mt.
+Olympus, or through sailing, kite surfing, or diving in the crystal blue waters of the Aegean.
 The University also coordinates volunteer opportunities at film festivals and refugee soup kitchens.
-Semester and Summer Programs are available.
+Semester and summer programs are available.

 USAC Studies in the Czech Republic

 Students interested in studying Czech culture and language can do so through USAC’s semester or summer term program at Charles University in Prague.
-Charles University in the beautiful medieval city of Prague, is the oldest University in Central and Eastern Europe.
+Charles University in the beautiful medieval city of Prague is the oldest university in Central and Eastern Europe.
 In addition to taking intensive courses in Czech language, you may choose to take courses on experimental Czech film, study the art and architecture of Prague, or participate in an internship.
-For more information, visit USAC's web site and talk to a study abroad advisor.

-All of the programs listed below are USAC programs and provide students the opportunity to complete their Gen Ed foreign language requirements in a single semester.
+All of the programs listed below are USAC programs and provide students the opportunity to complete their Gen-Ed Language requirements in a single semester.
 Programs are offered in semester, year, or short-term summer program lengths.
-For additional locations, please see the USAC web site.
-If you see a program that looks interesting to you, mention it to your study abroad advisor on your next visit to our office!

 The program at La Universidad Rey Juan Carlos has two main areas of focus: intensive language and Spanish and European Studies.
-You can take courses in Cinema, Photography, Art History, and students are given the option to enroll in Field Study programs that take students to some of the most important historic and cultural locations on the country.
-A large, metropolitan university, La Universidad de Rey Juan Carlos is situated conveniently to the subway; students will have the opportunity to explore the beautiful city of Madrid and put their language study to good use!
-For more information, visit USAC's web site and talk to a study abroad advisor.
+You can take courses in Cinema, Photography, Art History, and you are given the option to enroll in Field Study programs that take you to some of the most important historic and cultural locations on the country.
+A large, metropolitan university, La Universidad de Rey Juan Carlos is situated conveniently close to the subway; students will have the opportunity to explore the beautiful city of Madrid and put their language study to good use!

 The Alicante program is a great choice for students who would like to live in the city and have the opportunity to explore some of the natural beauty of the Spanish Mediterranean coastline.
-The University of Alicante boasts a gorgeous campus; 70% of which is made up by gardens, arboretums, and fountains.
-Busy cafes, lively nightlife and a thriving street market are just a few of the other recommending features of the University of Alicante.
-Many classes in writing and literature are offered, in addition to intensive language study.
-For more information, visit USAC's web site and talk to a study abroad advisor.
+The University of Alicante boasts a gorgeous campus; 70% of which is made up of gardens, arboretums, and fountains.
+Busy cafes, lively nightlife, and a thriving street market are just a few of the other enticing features of the University of Alicante.
+Many classes in writing and literature are offered in addition to intensive language study.

 San Sebastian, Spain